Rusty-spotted cat

-The rusty-spotted cat (Prionailurus rubiginosus) is one of the cat family's smallest members, of which historical records are known only from India and Sri Lanka.
-In 2012, it was also recorded in the western Terai of Nepal.
-Since 2016, the global wild population is listed as Near Threatened on the IUCN Red List as it is fragmented and affected by loss and destruction of its prime habitat, deciduous forests.
+The rusty-spotted cat (Prionailurus rubiginosus) is one of the cat family's smallest members.
+It is native to India, Nepal and Sri Lanka.
+Since 2016, it has been listed as Near Threatened on the IUCN Red List as the global population is affected by loss and destruction of its prime habitat, deciduous forests.

 Taxonomy

 Felis rubiginosa was the scientific name used by Isidore Geoffroy Saint-Hilaire in 1831 for a rusty-spotted cat specimen from Pondicherry, India.
 Prionailurus was proposed by Nikolai Severtzov in 1858 as a generic name.
-Prionailurus rubiginosus phillipsi was proposed by Reginald Innes Pocock in 1939 who described a specimen from Central Province, Sri Lanka and subordinated both to the genus Prionailurus.
+Prionailurus rubiginosus phillipsi was proposed by Reginald Innes Pocock in 1939 who described a specimen from the Central Province, Sri Lanka and subordinated both to the genus Prionailurus.